facebook/docusaurus/website/docs/advanced/swizzling.md

         └── Navbar.js
 ```

 `website/src/theme/Navbar.js` takes precedence whenever `@theme/Navbar` is imported.
 This behavior is called component swizzling.
-In Objective C, method swizzling is the process of changing the implementation of an existing selector (method). **In the context of a website, component swizzling means providing an alternative component that takes precedence over the component provided by the theme.**
+If you are familiar with Objective C where a function's implementation can be swapped during runtime, it's the exact same concept here with changing the target `@theme/Navbar` is pointing to!

 We already talked about how the "userland theme" in `src/theme` can re-use a theme component through the [`@theme-original`](#wrapping-theme-components) alias.
 One theme package can also wrap a component from another theme, by importing the component from the initial theme, using the `@theme-init` import.